Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 It’s a free, 5-minute quiz that helps you understand if your personal and family history might point to inherited cancer risk – across multiple types of cancer, not just breast.

-While the Tyrer-Cuzick model is designed to estimate your overall risk for breast cancer, our quiz focuses on your inherited risk across multiple cancer types.
+While the Tyrer-Cuzick Breast Cancer Risk Assessment is designed to estimate your overall risk for breast cancer, our quiz focuses on your inherited risk across multiple cancer types.

 It's a great first step – especially if you’re wondering whether genetic counseling or testing is something you should explore.